davidk01/building-peg-book/introduction/foundations.md

 parse([/\d/, /\d/, /[a-z]/], '12A')
 ```

-Do a few more so you get a good feel for what exactly is going on and that we haven't made any off by one errors.
-This is still not good enough though.
-We have simplified things too much.
+Do a few more so you get a good feel for what exactly is going on and verify that there aren't any off-by-one errors.
+We are still missing something though because we have simplified things a little too much.
 When we start chaining parsers together we will need to keep track of where we are in the input stream.
 Right now we have confounded those two indices into one variable.
 So we need to abstract things a little bit.
-That brings us to the third variation.

 # Variation 3
 ```ruby